-…it is also gaining traction in China, where the country’s 700 million users make up the world’s largest internet market.
+I’m on Snapchat.
+Yes, that Snapchat.
+Since it’s banned in South Korea, the users from South Korea should have an alternative.
+And, there is Snow.
+Snow shares similar features with Snapchat. …it is also gaining traction in China, where the country’s 700 million users make up the world’s largest internet market.
 There, Snow has a […]

 I know that it’s been a long time since Google introduced Chromecast.
 This week, I decided to get my Google Chromecast (2015) for my SONY TV.
 The setup was easy within minutes.
 I haven’t installed many apps, but casting YouTube videos from my Android phone, or iPad was super easy.
 At least, it’s wireless now.

 Last year, I mentioned that I used Telegram and I enjoyed it.
 Been using for more than a year, I feel that it’s much better than the other messaging platforms.
 Well, I’m not using that many platforms to connect with other friends or colleagues if I consider the other options like LINE, Facebook Messenger, WhatsApp, […]

 Say goodbye to the old legacy versions of Yahoo Messenger — “On August 5, 2016, legacy versions of Yahoo Messenger will be discontinued.
 If you haven’t upgraded Yahoo Messenger recently, you’re probably using a legacy version.
 To continue using Yahoo Messenger, please upgrade to the newest version on mobile (iOS or Android) and desktop (messenger.yahoo.com […]

 After I lost my OPPO R819 few months ago, I finally decided to get another Android phone.
 And, I went with OPPO Find 7.
 Compared to other manifacturers, OPPO does not offer more frequent updates on its firmware.
 OPPO has its own operating system called ColorOS.
 Running on ColorOS, I have no problems, everything just […]